learning hub

 Or if you have a little explorer who loves to examine and take things apart, assemble a Duplo kit or a box full of fun things for them to investigate and store it in a special cupboard where they are welcome to explore.

-The point here is that instead of punishing kids’ brains we can maintain our authority as a parent and prevent powerful struggles, while we validate how their brains are built and meet their needs for creative learning.
+The point here is that instead of punishing kids’ brains, we can maintain our authority as parents and prevent powerful struggles while we validate how their brains are built and meet their needs for creative learning.

 Related Posts